OleksiiK93/python_testing_lab/README.md

 ## Task

-The task for this lab is to plan and create an object oriented model of a Coffe Shop, with Drinks and Customers!
+The task for this lab is to plan and create an object oriented model of a Coffee Shop, with Drinks and Customers!
 You should write tests for all your classes and methods.
 Make sure that you create a separate file for each class and a separate test file for each class.

 ## Learning Objectives